-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about appendix cancer and how to treat it.
+Use the menu to see other pages.

 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.